Tiaanz/Beehive-Nextjs/README.md

 ## Key Features for Centers

-#### • Sign up and Sign in

-Centers can easily create an account and access their dashboard using their email and password.
+**• Sign up and Sign in:** Centers can easily create an account and access their dashboard using their email and password.

-#### • Manage Center Profile

-Centers can enhance their profile by uploading an image and providing a detailed description.
+**• Manage Center Profile:** Centers can enhance their profile by uploading an image and providing a detailed description.

-#### • Post Job Listings

-Centers can create job posts by specifying the date range, time range, and other specific requirements.
+**• Post Job Listings:** Centers can create job posts by specifying the date range, time range, and other specific requirements.

-#### • Receive Teacher Applications

-Centers receive instant notifications when teachers apply for job listings.
+**• Receive Teacher Applications:** Centers receive instant notifications when teachers apply for job listings.
 They can view the teacher's profile and accept applications accordingly.

-#### • Efficient Job Management

-Centers can easily manage their job listings and applications using a convenient calendar-based interface.
+**• Efficient Job Management:** Centers can easily manage their job listings and applications using a convenient calendar-based interface.

 ## Key Features for Teachers

-#### • Sign up and Sign in

-Teachers can quickly register and log in to the platform using their email and password.
+**• Sign up and Sign in:** Teachers can quickly register and log in to the platform using their email and password.

-#### • Update Personal Profile

-Teachers can personalize their profile by uploading an image and adding a biography.
+**• Update Personal Profile:** Teachers can personalize their profile by uploading an image and adding a biography.

-#### • Job Notifications

-Teachers receive timely notifications when centers post job listings on their available days.
+**• Job Notifications:** Teachers receive timely notifications when centers post job listings on their available days.
 They can review the center's profile and choose to apply or decline the job.

-#### • Job Details and Tracking

-Teachers can view comprehensive job details and track their applications using an intuitive calendar-based interface.
+**• Job Details and Tracking:** Teachers can view comprehensive job details and track their applications using an intuitive calendar-based interface.

 ## Tech stack

-**TypeScript:** Provides type safety and enhanced developer productivity.

-#### • Next.js

-A popular React framework for server-side rendering and efficient front-end development.
+**• Next.js:** A popular React framework for server-side rendering and efficient front-end development.

-#### • Tailwindcss
+**• TypeScript:** Provides type safety and enhanced developer productivity.

-A utility-first CSS framework for rapid and responsive UI development.
+**• Tailwindcss:** A utility-first CSS framework for rapid and responsive UI development.

-#### • NextAuth

-Enables secure authentication and authorization for user management.
+**• NextAuth:** Enables secure authentication and authorization for user management.

-#### • MongoDB

-A flexible and scalable NoSQL database for efficient data storage.
+**• MongoDB:** A flexible and scalable NoSQL database for efficient data storage.

-#### • Prisma

-A modern data access toolkit for working with databases, providing type-safe querying and migrations.
+**• Prisma:** A modern data access toolkit for working with databases, providing type-safe querying and migrations.

-#### • GraphQL

-A powerful query language and runtime for APIs, enabling efficient data fetching and manipulation.
+**• GraphQL:** A powerful query language and runtime for APIs, enabling efficient data fetching and manipulation.

-#### • Apollo client and Apollo server

-Libraries for building efficient and scalable GraphQL clients and servers.
+**• Apollo client and Apollo server:** Libraries for building efficient and scalable GraphQL clients and servers.

-#### • Zod

-A TypeScript-first schema validation library for robust input validation.
+**• Zod:** A TypeScript-first schema validation library for robust input validation.

 ## Installation and Usage